Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

-For validation purpose, we created a separate 32 additional networks manually, keeping the reactions and species between $2-6$ each.
-None of these networks belong to the dataset above; further, we can prove that none of the non-multistationary ones could possibly be written based on the 45 networks in Appendix~\ref{sec:appendix_non_multi_classes_using_feedback_loop_results}.
+For validation purpose, we created a separate 32 additional networks manually, keeping the numbers of reactions and species in the range $2-6$.
+None of these networks belong to the dataset above; further, we can prove that none of the non-multistationary ones could possibly be written as the result of a negative friendly operation from the 45 networks in Appendix~\ref{sec:appendix_non_multi_classes_using_feedback_loop_results}.
 These networks could all be labelled using \texttt{CRNToolbox} and they are listed in Appendix~\ref{sec:appendix_validating ntworks}.
 Since these represent fundamentally different networks to those in the training set they will be used for validation $-$ to evaluate the level of generalisability of the ML model.